‘This is bigger than just Timnit’: How Google tried to silence a critic and ignited a movement

 Big Tech’s influence over AI ethics is near total.
 It begins with companies’ ability to lure top minds to industry research labs with prestige, computational resources and in-house data, and cold hard cash.

-Many leading ethical-AI researchers are ensconced within Big Tech, at labs such as the one Gebru used to lead.
+Many leading ethical-AI researchers are ensconced within Big Tech, at labs such as the one Gebru and Mitchell used to lead.
 Gebru herself came from Microsoft Research before landing at Google.
 And though Google has gutted the leadership of its AI ethics team, other tech giants continue building up their own versions.
 Microsoft, for one, now has a Chief Responsible AI officer and claims it is operationalizing its AI principles.

 But as Gebru’s own experience demonstrates, it’s not clear that in-house AI ethics researchers have much say in what their employers are developing.
 Indeed, Reuters reported in December that Google has, in several instances, told researchers to “strike a positive tone” in their papers’ references to Google products.
 Large tech companies tend to be more focused on shipping products quickly and developing new algorithms to maintain their supremacy than on understanding the potential impacts of their AI.
 That’s why many experts believe that Big Tech’s investments in AI ethics are little more than PR.
 “This is bigger than just Timnit,” says Safiya Noble, professor at UCLA and the cofounder and codirector of the Center for Critical Internet Inquiry.
 “This is about an industry broadly that is predicated upon extraction and exploitation and that does everything it can to obfuscate that.”

 The industry’s power isn’t just potent within its own walls; that dominance extends throughout academia and the nonprofit world, to a chilling degree.
-A 2020 study found that at four top universities, a more than half of AI ethics researchers whose funding sources are known have accepted money from a tech giant.
+A 2020 study found that at four top universities, more than half of AI ethics researchers whose funding sources are known have accepted money from a tech giant.
 One of the largest pools of money dedicated to AI ethics is a joint grant funded by the National Science Foundation and Amazon, presenting a classic conflict of interest.
 “Amazon has a lot to lose from some of the suggestions that are coming out of the ethics-in-AI community,” points out Rediet Abebe, an incoming computer science professor at UC Berkeley who cofounded the organization Black in AI with Gebru to provide support for Black researchers in an overwhelmingly white field.
 Perhaps unsurprisingly, 9 out of the 10 principal investigators in the first group to be awarded NSF-Amazon grant money are male, and all are white or Asian.
 (Amazon did not respond to a request for comment.)

 “When [Big Tech’s] money is handed off to these other institutions, whether it’s large research-based universities or small and large nonprofits, it’s those in power dictating how that money gets spent, whose work and ideas get resources,” says Rashida Richardson, the former director of policy at AI ethics think thank AI Now and an incoming professor of law and political science at Northeastern Law School.